kiplangatkorir/driftguard/README.md

-# **Drift Monitor**
+# **Drift Guard**

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 **Version:** 0.1.0

-**DriftMonitor** is a simple, flexible, and effective library for detecting **data drift** and **concept drift** in your machine learning models.
+**DriftGuard** is a simple, flexible, and effective library for detecting **data drift** and **concept drift** in your machine learning models.
 It helps you keep track of model performance in production and catch problems early, so you can fix them before they impact your results.

-## Why DriftMonitor?
+## Why DriftGuard?
 Models are powerful, but they aren't immune to change.
 Data drift and concept drift are inevitable as the world changes around you.
 DriftMonitor helps by automatically monitoring your model's predictions and data features to ensure they're still working as expected.

 **Concept drift** occurs when the underlying relationship between input data and predictions changes over time. **Data drift** happens when the distribution of your input data shifts, which can degrade model performance.